IHE/ITI.MHD/input/pagecontent/ITI-66.md

 **designationType**:
 This IHE extension on parameters defined as [List-DesignationType](SearchParameter-List-DesignationType.html), of type token, specifies the designation type of the List.
 The value of the designation type element expresses contentType of submissionSet or the codeList of a Folder.
 Usually expressed in LOINC or SNOMED.
 Note that servers that do not support this extended search parameter will ignore it, and thus return more results than expected.

-**homeCommunityId**:
-This IHE extension on parameters defined as [IHE-HomeCommunityIds](SearchParameter-IHE-HomeCommunityIds.html), of type token, specifies the homeCommunityId value supplied in the List Resource.
-This parameter will only function when the [Targeted Communities Option](1332_actor_options.html#13327-target-communities-option) is declared, and where the backend also supports it (e.g., [XCA Targeted Communities](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.6).)

 **identifier**:
 This parameter, of type token, specifies an identifier for this List.
 The search results represent the results of a search on List.identifier.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.